yuvalmGS/gigaspaces-wiki-jekyll/xap100net/system-configuration.markdown

     GigaSpacesFactory.Configuration.SystemProperties.SetPropertyValue("com.gs.zones", "bar");
 {% endhighlight %}

+{% info %}
-{% infosign %} Using `GigaSpacesFactory.Configuration` requires a reference to the `System.Configuration` assembly, which is not referenced by default.
+Using `GigaSpacesFactory.Configuration` requires a reference to the `System.Configuration` assembly, which is not referenced by default.
+{%endinfo%}

 Configuration changes must be made **before** XAP.NET is initialized.
 Changes made afterwards will not affect the system, and may cause an exception.
 The `GigaSpacesFactory.IsInitialized` property can be used to determine if XAP.NET is initialized or not.
 For example: